-184. At Stage 1, the Councils commented that Stage 2 consultations should include likely volume, character and profile of radioactive waste arisings, including throughout the decommissioning phase.
+183. At Stage 1, the Councils commented that Stage 2 consultations should include likely volume, character and profile of radioactive waste arising's including throughout the decommissioning phase.
 Wet or dry storage is not referred to as a preferred option.
-Contingency arrangements should be in place should it prove impossible to deliver a Geological Disposal Facility for fuel nationally.
-A precedent was set by the creation of a Sizewell B Dry Fuel Store Amenity and Accessibility Fund, and a similar requirement should be made in respect on the Sizewell C Interim Spent Fuel Store (ISFS).
-The destination for operational low-level waste is unclear; this should be set out in more detail at Stage 2 and reassurance sought from EDF Energy that the intention on decommissioning is for the complete radiological clearance of the Sizewell C site, and for it to be fully de-licensed (excluding the ISFS and ILW store, in the interim).
-It is acknowledged that we are now at Stage 2 of a 3 stage process and therefore this level of detail may not be forthcoming until Stage 3.
+Contingency arrangements should it prove impossible to deliver a Geological Disposal Facility for fuel nationally.
+Precedent set by creation of a Sizewell B Dry Fuel Store Amenity and Accessibility Fund, a similar requirement should be made in respect on the Sizewell C Interim Spent Fuel Store (ISFS).
+The destination for operational low-level waste is unclear; this should be set out in more detail at Stage 2 and reassurance sought from EDF Energy that the intention on decommissioning is for the complete radiological clearance of the Sizewell C site and for it to be fully de-licensed (excluding the ISFS and ILW store, in the interim).
+It is

-- 185. Following on from this second Stage 2 consultation, the EIA should include any proposed future use of Mixed Oxide Fuels (MOX) and comment on the radiological significance and justification for this fuel if used. - 186.
-The EIA should identify and compare baseline/existing radiological data with any projected data for the new Sizewell C site. - 187.
+- acknowledged that we are now at Stage 2 of a 3 stage process and therefore this level of detail may not be forthcoming until Stage 3. - 184.
+Following on from this second Pre-Application Consultation, the EIA shall include any proposed future use of Mixed Oxide Fuels (MOX) and comment on the radiological significance and justification for this fuel if used. - 185.
+The EIA shall identify and compare baseline/existing radiological data with any projected data for the new Sizewell C site. - 186.
 Detailed information should be provided as to the integrity of all radioactive material storage and any radioactive waste packaging facility on site.
-This should include comments on the suitability of storage over the proposed 60 year life of the site. - 188.
+This should include comments on the suitability of storage over the proposed 60 year life of the site. - 187.
 Any intended off site storage or disposal facility of radioactive waste, whether interim or permanent, should be detailed in full, including location, capacity together with the radiological significance and justification for storing this type of fuel off site.
-This may include any re-use of Sizewell A or B Stations for spent fuel or radioactive waste storage. - 189.
-The issues surrounding the utilisation Sizewell C for the storing of radioactive waste derived from other sources, together with any cumulative impact of increased radioactive discharges that may arise in such circumstances, should be considered within the EIA. - 190.
+This may include any re-use of Sizewell A or B Stations for spent fuel or radioactive waste storage. - 188.
+The issues surrounding the utilisation Sizewell C for the storing of radioactive waste derived from other sources, together with any cumulative impact of increased radioactive discharges that may arise in such circumstances, should be considered within the EIA. - 189.
 Any power-lines/cabling alterations to be undertaken on site, which may adversely affect occupiers of nearby residential properties, should be detailed together with any likely increases of the Electro-magnetic radiation field.